How to use Leapable

 What the installer does for you — automatically

-You don't need to install Docker, edit config files, run terminal commands, or configure MCP.
-The installer handles every piece:
+You don't need to edit config files, run terminal commands, or configure MCP.
+The installer handles the local setup flow:

-• Auto-configures 9 AI clients.
-If Claude Code, Cursor, Cline, Continue, Claude Desktop, Warp, Zed, VS Code, or Windsurf is installed on your machine, the installer registers Leapable as an MCP server in their configs.
+• Auto-configures 10 MCP client configurations.
+If Claude Desktop, Claude Code, Codex (ChatGPT), Cursor, VS Code, Windsurf, Continue.dev, Zed, JetBrains, or Amazon Q is installed on your machine, the installer registers Leapable as an MCP server in their configs.
 You don't touch a JSON file.

 After the installer finishes, restart any running AI client (Claude Code, Cursor, etc.) so it picks up the new MCP server.
 That's the only manual step.